foresto/joystickwake/README.rst

 blanker set for a very short timeout, so the screen will blank while being observed and the command being tested will have a chance to wake it.)

-KDE Plasma + XWayland users might find that joystickwake's pre-configured commands do not suppress the screen energy saving feature.
+KDE Plasma + XWayland users might find that joystickwake's preconfigured commands do not suppress the screen energy saving feature.
 This appears to be a bug in KDE's SimulateUserActivity implementation, reported as bug #440882.
 The following custom command may help in that case::